-M State has a bookstore at each campus location, along with an online bookstore for online courses, where students can purchase textbooks, school-related supplies and M State apparel.
-Bookstores are usually open Monday through Friday during the academic year, with special hours during the first week of each semester, holidays and Summer Semester.
+M State has a Campus Store at each campus location where students can purchase school-related supplies, M State apparel, snacks and more.
+Students may purchase books and materials for all courses online through their SpartanNet Account.
+Campus Stores are open Monday through Friday during the academic year, with special hours during the first week of each semester, holidays, and summer semester.
 Credit cards and personal checks are accepted.